The rise of aluminum

 Challenges of aluminum

 The main challenges posed by welding thin gauge aluminum are warping, distortion and burn-through.

 Because aluminum quickly transfers heat away from the weld area, establishing the weld pool takes more energy than when welding steel.
-However, because aluminum has a relatively low melting point, thin sections of aluminum are also especially prone to burn-through and warping.
+However, because aluminum has a relatively low melting point, thin sections are also especially prone to burn-through and warping.
 Therefore, controlling heat input during the welding process is key to addressing these issues.

-Another common issue when welding aluminum is the feedability of aluminum wire, which is softer and can be harder to feed through a gun than other filler metals.
+Another common issue is the feedability of aluminum wire, which is softer and can be harder to feed through a gun than other filler metals.
 Depending on the application and the specific aluminum wire, it may be necessary to use a spool gun, push-pull gun or standard MIG gun when welding this material.
-Using larger diameter wires can help provide more consistent wire feeding and reduce the chance of wire “birdnesting” at the drive rolls.
+Using larger diameter wires can provide more consistent wire feeding and reduce wire “birdnesting” at the drive rolls.
 Birdnesting is the tangling of the wire between the drive roll and the liner.
 Clearing it requires the welding operator to stop welding, cut the wire, discard the wire in the gun and refeed new wire through the line, which makes it a time-consuming and costly problem to address.

 As more auto manufacturers use aluminum in vehicles and aluminum welding in auto body repair becomes more common, shops will need to train technicians and/or welding operators who typically haven’t welded the material as to the proper techniques, power source settings and welding parameters.
 Those making the repairs will also need to become certified to weld on aluminum vehicles or those with aluminum components.